bain-cs111/bain-cs111.github.io/pages/_assignments/tutorials/tutorial_0/tutorial_0.md

 Now have fun trying to make different interesting glasses designs, and share them with the other students in your group!
 The wackier the better!

 ## Getting Credit for Your Work
-Since attendance for this tutorial is required, make sure to submit the Google Form with the secret word and your group number.
-In future weeks, you can choose to complete these tutorials remotely, but keep in mind if you do so, you MUST submit your completed tutorial to Canvas and it will be graded for completion.
-If you attend tutorials in-person, you will automatically receive full credit for the assignment.
+Since attendance for this tutorial is required, your PM will ask to confirm your name and NetID.
+You'll automatically receive full credit as long as your PM indicates you participated fully.
+In future weeks, if you choose not to attend and instead submit your work remotely, it will be graded for completion and, as such, you may not receive full credit.